 Code Review, also known as Peer Code Review, is the act of consciously and systematically convening with one’s fellow programmers to check each other’s code for mistakes and has been repeatedly shown to accelerate and streamline the process of software development like few other practices can.
 There are peer code review tools and software, but the concept itself is important to understand.
 Software is written by human beings.
 Software is therefore often riddled with mistakes.
 To err is, of course, human, so this is an obvious correlation.
 But what isn’t so obvious is why software developers often rely on manual or automated testing to vet their code to the neglect of that other great gift of human nature: the ability to see and correct mistakes ourselves.

 Whether you’re a software development manager or a programmer in the trenches, you may be ignoring the tremendous benefits of code reviews, or code inspections, at your own peril.
-When done correctly, peer reviews save time, streamlining the development process upfront and drastically reducing the amount of work required later of Quality Assurance teams.
+When done correctly, peer reviews save time, streamlining the development process upfront and drastically reducing the amount of work required later of QA teams.
 Reviews can also save money, particularly by catching the types of bugs that might slip undetected through testing, through production, and into the end-users’ laptops (whereupon those annoyed customers will issue scathing reviews of your product on Amazon or in the App Store and your sales will suffer accordingly).
-Read this to explore other reasons why code review is crucial to every development team.

 Taken together, these factors should inspire any development team to consider implementing a smart, strategic code review process if they aren’t already doing so (especially given the stats).
 After all, would a serious book publisher dare to print thousands of copies of an author’s work without first having a team of editors proof and copyedit the manuscript?
 For the writers and publishers of software, the same logic applies.
 But these days, with production cycles getting shorter and shorter, where does one begin?